Oak Park couple found dead in home under 'suspicious circumstances' identified as Leslie Ann Jones, Thomas E. Johnson

 "They were wonderful people.
 I've known them each for decades," he said.
 "We've seen them get married have their children, we've all sort of grown up together professionally since law school.
 It's awful."

+"No matter how many times you'd met them, you walked away feeling better about yourself but more importantly you felt motivated to do good," Herbert said.

-Johnson worked closely with the Chicago Police Department and Chicago Police Board.
-CPD spokesman Anthony Guglielmi released a statement on behalf of the apartment Tuesday afternoon saying, "Our deepest condolences are with his family and with the Chicago Police Board."
+CPD spokesman Anthony Guglielmi released a statement on behalf of the department Tuesday afternoon saying, "Our deepest condolences are with his family and with the Chicago Police Board."

 The West Suburban Major Crimes Task Force is investigating.